ammar-hup/100-days-of-code/log.md

 ### Day 1: August 07, 2020

-**Today's Progress:** Improved the code structure, thinked about some new features and a way to implement them and I wrote some functions definition.
+**Today's Progress:** Improved the code structure, considered adding some new features and a way to implement them and I wrote some functions definition.

 **Thoughts:** I feel like i'm going very slow but as long as i'm learning and making new steps its fine.